frto027/SimpleStupidLocalization/docs/csv.md

 # Work with Microsoft Excel

-In some windows system, excel doesn't use UTF8 encoding.
+In some windows system, excel doesn't use UTF8 encoding by default.

 Always save the file with `UTF-8 with BOM` to prevent encoding problem with microsoft's product.
 Both `ssl10n.csv` and `sslocalization` has BOM support.